Answers are at the right or below the question in "Light Blue".

 a.
 Faithfully keeping the Ten Commandments.

 b.
-By praying daily, including reciting "The Lord's Prayer."
+Praying daily, including reciting "The Lord's Prayer."

 c.
-By going to church every week and keeping the Sabbath.
+Going to church every week and keeping the Sabbath.

 d.
 Praying for forgiveness and accepting that "Jesus is Lord."

 d.
-Praying for forgiveness is the initial step to avoid eternal damnation.
+Praying for forgiveness is the initial step to avoid eternal damnation in hell.

 Romans 10:8